 What is Defensive Marketing?

-Defensive marketing is a type of marketing strategy in which a powerful or established deploys strategies to safeguard its market share, profitability, product image, and overall reputation when it senses an emerging competitor.
-In this way, it can maintain its advantageous position in the industry.
+Defensive marketing is a type of marketing strategy in which a powerful or established company deploys strategies to safeguard its market share, profitability, product image, and overall reputation when it senses an emerging competitor.
+In this way, it can defend its advantageous position in the industry from competitors.

-Additionally, when communicating with existing clients through these measures – it should always have a conversational tenor so as to inspire trust and commitment in them towards your company’s services!
-You may understand what is defensive marketing better with the following examples-
+Additionally, when communicating with existing clients through these measures – it should always have a conversational tenor to inspire trust and commitment in them towards your company’s services!
+You may understand what is defensive strategies better with the following examples-

 Examples of Defensive Marketing

-- By introducing innovative products and services that push the boundaries of what is possible, this company utilizes Defensive Marketing to protect its market position.
+- By introducing innovative products and services that push the boundaries of what is possible, this company utilizes Defensive Strategy to protect its market position.

 - This strategy makes it nearly impossible for competitors to keep up with their progress.
 Additionally, their sleek and modern design aesthetic which is recognizable as “Apple” stands out in the minds of consumers and prevents them from buying competitors’ products.

-- Defensive Marketing ensures that customers remain loyal to Apple and their brand promise of high-quality products, services, and experiences.
+- Defensive Strategy ensures that customers remain loyal to Apple and their brand promise of high-quality products, services, and experiences.

 - Amazon Prime stands as the ultimate illustration of defensive marketing.
 With free shipping, unparalleled exclusive benefits, and first-class customer service that shields its brand reputation from competitors, it’s no wonder why customers remain fiercely loyal to Amazon.